Regulations and Policies Loading...

 Advanced standing granted by GPRC is for internal graduation purposes.
 Students transferring to other educational institutions are reminded that transfer credits awarded to any student for previous learning are subject to authority of each respective receiving institution.

 No more than half of the program credits can be obtained through advanced credit or challenge exams.
 Departments may consider exceptions.

-Transfer credit may be granted for courses completed at another institution.
 If students are applying for transfer credit, they will need to provide copies of all academic transcripts.
-They may also need to provide course outlines for all courses in which credit is sought or calendar descriptions if course outlines are not available.
+They may also need to provide course outlines for all courses in which credit is sought, or calendar descriptions if course outlines are not available.

 If transfer credit is granted, this will be noted on the student's GPRC transcript.